SIM RACING - full mouse control or keyboard and mouse control

 • linux only. supports mouse & keyboard.
 X11 only!

-• the oldest anarchy remapper (which still works).
+• the oldest anarchy remapper (that still works)

 • UCR - Universal Control Remapper (Github) - C# version